Treat Your First Credit Card With R-E-S-P-E-C-T!

 Do not get a second card until you’re out of college and gainfully employed!

-Credit card debt is super easy to get into, but virtually impossible to get out of if you use your card(s) irresponsibly.
-So be proactive about responsibly managing your card from your first swipe to the day you decide to add others to your arsenal.
+Credit card debt is super easy to get into, if you use your card(s) irresponsibly.
+So be proactive about responsibly managing your card from your first swipe to the day if and when you decide to add others to your arsenal.